 Oregon Ducks' Tez Johnson Doubles Down On Washington 'Hate,' Addresses 'Scary' Injury

+Oregon Ducks Receiver Tez Johnson Doubles Down On Washington 'Hate,' Addresses 'Scary' Injury

 Oregon Ducks senior wide receiver Tez Johnson doubles down on his "hate" for the Washington Huskies after the Ducks beat their rival, 49-21, in Autzen Stadium on senior night.
 The victory was Johnson and Oregon coach Dan Lanning's first win over Washington.